-THCa (tetrahydrocannabinolic acid) is a non-psychoactive cannabinoid found in the trichomes of raw cannabis.
+THCa (tetrahydrocannabinolic acid) occurs naturally in the trichomes of raw cannabis it’s a non-psychoactive cannabinoid.
 It is the natural precursor to THC, the compound responsible for the cannabis’s intoxicating effects.
-When exposed to heat, through smoking, vaping, or baking, THCa converts into THC through a process called decarboxylation, which activates its psychoactive properties.
+When exposed to heat THCa converts into THC through a process called decarboxylation, which activates its psychoactive properties.

 THCa vs. THC: What’s The Difference?